ertdfgcvb/MovingType/README.txt

 MovingType

 An animated alphabet.
-Built and created for a 2 days workshop with 1st year students at SUPSI, Lugano Adapted from a previous AS3 sketch by
+Built and created for a two days workshop with first year students at SUPSI, Lugano
+Adapted from a previous AS3 version by
 Andreas Gysin
 2007-2012